eslint/eslint/docs/rules/lines-around-comment.md

 ## Rule Details

 This rule requires empty lines before and/or after comments.
 It can be enabled separately for both block (`/*`) and line (`//`) comments.
 This rule does not apply to comments that appear on the same line as code and does not require empty lines at the beginning or end of a file.
-Empty lines are also not required at the beginning or end of a file.

 ## Options